 All students participating in a University of Redlands study abroad program, whether a semester/year or a short term May Term Travel Course, are required to be enrolled in supplementary international health insurance as contracted by the CAS Study Away office or their specific study away program.
 Those participating in programs where our partners include mandatory international insurance are not enrolled in the U of R contracted insurance, save in circumstances where the partner’s mandatory insurance does not meet U of R minimum coverage requirements for students in a program overseas.
 Students are responsible for the cost of the supplemental international health insurance and will either be billed on their Redlands' student account or directly by their program.
 Students are still encouraged to maintain enrollment in either a parent or guardian’s primary policy or through an independent policy as the international insurance only provides coverage when the student is overseas and not before or after departure.
 This is, however, the decision of students and is not required by U of R.

 Additionally, certain locations where U of R students study require them to enroll in additional national insurance as mandated by municipal, regional, or national policy or law.
 Three examples where such a national insurance is currently required are Japan, Australia, Germany and New Zealand.

 iNext Insurance Coverage Provided by the U of R

-Redlands enrolls students on the following semester programs in iNext insurance: Salzburg semester program, direct enrollment programs, exchange programs, Heidelberg University-American Junior Year, The School for Field Studies programs, LAMDA and NYU Shanghai.
+Redlands enrolls students on the following semester programs in iNext insurance: Salzburg semester program, direct enrollment programs, exchange programs, Heidelberg University-American Junior Year, The School for Field Studies programs, and LAMDA.